Naima Wifstrand: Biography

 Born Siri Naima Matilda Wifstrand in Stockholm in 1890, she was raised by her mother in Fleminggatan.
 Wifstrand never trained acting but learned the art thoroughly when she in 1905 joined the Anna Lundberg Theatre Company, a well reputed and respected theatre company in Sweden at the time.
-She travelled with them for a number of years, appearing in small parts and in extra parts.
+She travelled with them for a number of years, appearing in small parts.
 This eventually led her to small parts at theatres in Helsinki and around Stockholm.
 But at this time Wifstrand did not have her mind set on acting, instead she sought to be a singer.
-And it was as a grand operetta singer she became famous and enjoyed a much successful star career for 30 years in Sweden (her speaking parts as an actress came long after; when she after singing-career gradually turned to acting in the 1940s and then earned acclaim as one of Sweden's finest supporting and character actresses on stage and film).
+And it was as a grand operetta singer she became famous and enjoyed a successful star career for 30 years in Sweden.

 Career and break-through

 Wifstrand studied music and singing in Stockholm at the Swedish Royal Academy of Music and in 1910 she went to London and further trained for Raymond von zur Mühlen.
 After her studies she was one of the most acknowledged operetta singers in Scandinavia.
+She worked at Oscarsteatern from 1913 to 1918, and toured Sweden and Scandinavia for years.
+Greta Garbo admired Wifstrand in this time, and patterned some of her performances after Wifstrand's.

-She worked at Oscarsteatern (Sweden's foremost operetta and musical stage) 1913–1918 and for years to come toured Sweden and Scandinavia.
-Her big break-through came as Countess Stasi in Emmerich Kálmán's operetta Die Csárdásfürstin in 1916.
+Wifstrand's big breakthrough came as Countess Stasi in Emmerich Kálmán's operetta Die Csárdásfürstin in 1916.
 She worked in the 1920s mainly at the opera houses in Oslo and Copenhagen.
-For many years she lived in London where she also performed with troubadour-songs alone along with her guitar.
-A curiosity here is that when the first attempts at broadcast television took place in Britain Wifstrand became one of the first "TV-stars", so to speak, as she appeared on TV in the 1930s and performed a number of songs.
+For many years she lived in London where she performed with troubadour-songs alone along with her guitar, or with a piano accompanist.
+When the first attempts at broadcast television took place in Britain, Wifstrand became one of the first "TV stars", as she appeared on TV in the 1930s and performed a number of songs.

-In 1937 Swedish stage director Per Lindberg cast her as Mother Peachum in Bertolt Brecht's The Threepenny Opera (in Swe: Tolvskillingsoperan) which became a hugely successful production and toured with Riksteatern.
+In 1937 Swedish stage director Per Lindberg cast her as Mother Peachum in Bertolt Brecht's The Threepenny Opera (in Swe: Tolvskillingsoperan) which became a hugely successful production and toured with the National Swedish Touring Theatre.
 When Bertolt Brecht later left Germany because of the Nazis he first moved to Sweden where he lived for a time and wrote the part Mother Courage especially for Wifstrand – but sadly, she herself never got to play the part in what became one of Brecht's most successful plays.
 During his stay in Sweden, Wifstrand had helped Brecht both financially and also personally with accommodation.